openvmp/openvmp/docs/Roadmap.md

 Below you can see some draft ideas that you can work on as a contributor.

-Send us a pull request with the suggested implementation.
+Reach out to opevmp@proton.me and/or submit your pull request.

+## Short term tactical needs

+- fix the URDF model to get rid of vibration during simulation
+- fix Gazebo world physics to prevent the model from "flying away"
+- specialized ros2_control controller for walking
+- add odometry components
+- add SLAM components

+## Long term strategic goals

-## Robot hardware features
+### Robot hardware features

 - Uplink modules
   - Template module to bring connectivity up and down based on run-level